 Continue through the woods until you reach the stile and gate at the edge of the woods.

-Alternative one: you can take steps that lead up the mountain to your left - they zigzag up the mountainside until they come out on a farm track at the top.
+Alternative one: you can take the steep path and steps that lead up the mountain to your left - they zigzag up the mountainside until they come out on a farm track at the top.
 Turn left here along the track.

 Alternative two: you can continue along the farm track to your right - an easier route to the top.
 Follow the track and then turn sharp left with the track up the hill, back toward the falls.